Taking a trip can be less expensive when you're using a travel credit card to book it.

-Or, your card may allow you to use those points or miles to book your next trip.
-Not to mention, some travel cards come with additional perks that can make your trip more comfortable.
+Your card may also allow you to use those points or miles to book your next trip—not to mention that some travel cards come with additional perks that can make your trip more comfortable.
 These perks include complimentary lounge access, hotel upgrades, and travel insurance.

 But how do you compare travel credit cards to find the right one?
 As you're looking for your next travel card, these tips can help you find your ideal match.

 When choosing a travel credit card, it's helpful to think about how you'll use the card and what you need it to do for you.

 For instance, some travelers may prioritize earning maximum miles or points on travel.
 Others may be more interested in scooping up travel perks and benefits like complimentary lounge access or a fee credit toward Global Entry or TSA Precheck (expedited security and customs processes).

 Ultimately, your decision should reflect your reasons for getting a travel credit card.
 Some helpful points to consider include:

 - How often you travel or plan to travel

 - Where you most often book travel: inside the U.S. vs. outside the U.S.